 They seem to eat the same kind of foods.
 These foods DO NOT PROVIDE a wide range of nutritional value.

-Elderly people in care homes or managing their own independant living often face greater problems.
+Elderly people in care homes or managing their own independant living often face greater problems than a lack of nutrition.

 DE-HYDRATION is worse for the elderly: